MagnusxAlt/Task-7/README.md

 2. **Nikto**: Web server vulnerability scanning.
 3. **Netcat**: Banner grabbing from open ports.

-The results from these assessments are included in this repository in the `Taskseven` folder.
+The results from these assessments are included in this repository in the `Task-7` folder.

 ---